Pottsville Area High School: History

-History

 19th century

 The first publicly printed intent of the school board to organize a high school in Pottsville was contained in an item which appeared in a newspaper issue of September 6, 1847.
 It announced that the school would open with Elias F. Perrin as principal; Monsieur F. Perrin, teacher of French and German; W. P. Koutz, of natural science, history and elocution; and E. Sagendorf, of English.
-A later notation announced that Pottsville High School was to be dedicated January 1, 1848.
-The above named teachers were those who had conducted the Pottsville Academy.
+A later notation announced that Pottsville High School was to be dedicated on January 1, 1848.
+The above name teachers were those who had conducted the Pottsville Academy.

 On February 18, 1851, the school board advertised that applications would be received for a superintendent of schools, and the reply from Elias Schneider seemed to indicate definitely the board had intended to establish a high school in September, 1851, since he said in part: "I do, therefore, offer myself as a candidate for the office of a superintendent of your schools, with the expectation that the high school will be commenced next 1st of September."
 Mr. Schneider, who assumed his duties on April 1.
 1851, received a salary of $50 a month.
 A report by Superintendent Schneider, on which the March 15, 1853, date of the founding of the high school is based, was received by the school board on March 3, 1853.
-The report asked favorable consideration of a plan to divide the No. 1 male school.
+The report asked for favorable consideration of a plan to divide the No. 1 male school.
 (Bunker Hill grammar school), by transferring the most advanced pupils from this room into the one above.
 "At present, we have a high school in reality but not in name.
 As we have the thing, let us have the name," Schneider's report stated.
-Then he continued, "A high school proper can be established without any other additional expense than a salary of a female teacher.
-Mr. Gotshall and myself can attend to the upper classes, and the male assistant with a female can teach the others.
+Then he continued, "A high school proper can be established without any other additional expense than the salary of a female teacher.
+Mr. Gotshall and I can attend to the upper classes, and the male assistant with a female can teach the others.